felipejsborges/cs50_challenges/mario/README.md

 </div>

 ### What is? 🤔
 A program that receives a height of a stair and returns it on console.
-For example:
+For example:<br>
 <img src="./.github/mariostair.png" alt="mariostair" width="30%"/>
 <hr>